 As in all these blog posts, any pictures below are all linked to full-sized versions.

 Throughout the winter the desert air is scathed by cold, icy blasts from the west that grate and tear and rip and rend the nerves and anything else not battened down.
 Winds in the summer are softer, almost timid.
 Tamed no doubt by the sun and the heat rising from the sand and rock.
 Summer winds usually only qualify as cooling breezes, and the most endearing of them are lightly tinged by the yellow smell of the creosote bush, ubiquitous across the entire region.
 Having absolutely no relation to the petroleum product obtained through the distillation of tar, creosote on the Mojave is Larrea tridentata, the Creosote bush.
 Likely named through someone’s maladroit association of the pungent smell released by the resinous oils of the bush, and the foul, tarry substance.
-I will forever associate the fresh smell of the Creosote bush with summer and clean, cold rain on the desert.
+I will forever associate the fresh smell of the Creosote bush with summer and clean, cool rain on the desert.

 One particular August afternoon I was content to stay indoors and let the dog day blaze away outside without me.
 I had the day off, and no pressing matters to attend to.
-Around noon I walked to the kitchen on the east side of the house and glanced out the window.
-Billowing up on the eastern horizon was a line of thunderheads that stretched from the mountains on the south, to the north as far as I could see.
+Around noon I wandered to the kitchen on the east side of the house and glanced out the window.
+Billowing up on the eastern horizon was a line of thunderheads that stretched from the mountains on the south to the north as far as I could see.
 I turned on the radio and searched around the dial for a weather report, and as I had hoped, thunderstorms were on tap for the afternoon.

 Inspired, I made a lunch and put some ice and beer in a bucket.
 As I was getting everything in order, my dog came around the corner, sleep in his eyes, but tail wagging – he knew a plan was hatching.
 I was planning on climbing onto the roof to watch the storm’s approach and hadn’t considered the fact that Fremont would, of course, want to join me wherever I went.
 He considered it his lot in life to observe, from a distance and without comment, as I capered about in my foolish twenty-something adventures.